 Not yet receiving the asset you paid for.

 Receiving a check from a buyer that bounces.

-Your bank account being blocked after receiving payment from a buyer.
+Your bank account is blocked after receiving payment from a buyer.

-The buyer initiating a chargeback via their bank after you’ve transferred your cryptocurrency to them.
+The buyer initiates a chargeback via their bank after you’ve transferred your cryptocurrency to them.

 General Tips to Protect Yourself Against Scams

 Choose leading P2P platforms that offer their users robust safety features.
 Common features include: